Michael-Holland-1/full-stack-burgers/README.md

 With this app, you can order a burger by typing its name, and click `Devour it!` when your burger is ready.
 After you eat it, the burger is added to the list of `Burgers that have been eaten`.

-On the backend, MySQL stores the data, and there is a custom object-relational model to make it easier to repeat SQL queries.
+On the backend, MySQL stores the data, and there is a custom [object-relational mapping (ORM)](https://en.wikipedia.org/wiki/Object-relational_mapping) to make it easier to repeat SQL queries.
 Handlebars.js allows for reuse of common components on the the frontend.

 ![Video of user interface](/public/assets/img/front-end-video.gif)